joseesco24/notas_de_desarrollo/notas_de_go.md

   fmt.Println("No es 1")
  }

- // If con and
+ // If con and.

  if valor_1 == 1 && valor_2 == 2 {
   fmt.Println("Val 1 = 1 y Val 2 = 2")
  }

- // If con or
+ // If con or.

  if valor_1 == 0 || valor_2 == 2 {
   fmt.Println("Val 1 = 0 o Val 2 = 2")